Asthma, Nasal Problems, Mouth Breathing, Chronic Cough

 THE LINK WITH YOUR BREATHING PATTERN

-Faulty breathing habits commonly underlie these conditions: asthma, hayfever, chronic mouth breathing and chronic nasal problems.
+Faulty breathing habits commonly underlie and contribute to asthma, hayfever; chronic mouth breathing and nasal problems.
 People with these problems characteristically ‘overbreathe’ – either through the mouth or through the nose.
 Chronic coughing is a form of overbreathing - it involves high volume breathing.

 Some of the problems with overbreathing / mouth breathing / coughing: